Howard Choi

 Howard Choi is a physician in the United States and the principal editor of a physical medicine and rehabilitation (PM&R) handbook, PM&R Pocketpedia, and a companion book, Pain Medicine Pocketpedia.
 Award for Choi include the American Medical Association Foundation Leadership Award (2001) and the Foundation for PM&R New Investigator Award (2004).

 Medical education

 Choi graduated from SUNY Downstate Medical Center in 1997 and received a Master's in Public Health from the Harvard School of Public Health in 2004.
 After completing a residency in PM&R at the Johns Hopkins University School of Medicine in 2001, Choi completed additional training as a clinical fellow in spinal cord injury medicine at VA Boston Healthcare System/Harvard Medical School.

 Career

 Choi is an assistant professor of rehabilitation medicine at Mount Sinai School of Medicine.

-Choi is developing clinical decision-making tools that integrate evidence-based medicine, expert-based medicine and health 2.0 principles.